 In the last chapter of our Future of Health series, we explored the threats humanity currently faces in the form of global antibiotic resistance and future pandemics, as well as the innovations our pharmaceutical industry is working on to combat them.
-But the downside of these innovations are in their mass market design—drugs designed to treat the many instead of designed to cure the one.
+But the downside of these innovations is in their mass market design—drugs designed to treat the many instead of designed to cure the one.

 In light of this, we’ll discuss the sea change happening in the health industry by way of three major innovations—starting with genomics.
 This is a field meant to replace disease killing machetes with microscopic scalpels.
 It’s also a field that will one day see the average person gain access to safer, more powerful drugs, as well as health advice customized to their unique genetics.